 Monocrystalline solar panels – as the name suggests – have a single crystal per photovoltaic cell.
 This is down to a manufacturing process in which a single crystal of silicon is grown and processed into an ingot, which is then melted down, poured into a mold, and separated into wafers which form the monocrystalline modules.
-You can tell a monocrystalline panel by its black color, uniform texture, and rounded edges per cell.
+You can tell a monocrystalline panel by its black colour, uniform texture, and rounded edges per cell.

 The redeeming quality of the polycrystalline pick is the manufacturing costs.
-The process is faster and cheaper due to mega factories’ highly-efficient processes and solar farm orders allowing for economies of scale.
+The process is faster and cheaper due to mega factories’ highly-efficient processes and solar farm orders, allowing for economies of scale.
 In layman’s terms, the cost of production has plummeted.
 Although we can’t expect this to continue to the same degree due to diminishing returns in savings, it does mean polycrystalline panels are cheaper than ever.

 With the production methods out of the way, we can take a dive into the things that make these two types of panels different.
-We’ll compare efficiency, cost, portability, durability, and finally aesthetics.
+We’ll compare efficiency, cost, portability, durability, and finally, aesthetics.
 Everyone wants a sleek-looking array, right?

 The efficiency of a solar panel is measured by its power output per square meter, which is called its “efficiency rating”.
-Monocrystalline, as eluded to earlier wins out here.
+Monocrystalline, as eluded to earlier, wins out here.
 Polycrystalline averages roughly 13-16%, with monocrystalline panels topping out just over 20%.
-This means that they can produce more electricity with the same amount of sunlight.
+This means they can produce more electricity with the same amount of sunlight.

 Winner: Monocrystalline Panels

 Solar Panel Cost

 Due to the production methods we’ve already covered above, polycrystalline wins out on the solar panel cost.
 EcoFlow’s 160W monocrystalline model balances price and functionality, being foldable, weatherproof, and comes with a carry bag for just $599.